OWASP/www-event-2021-lightning/pages/sponsors.md

 * 5 sponsors per conference, 6 total conferences per year

 * <strong> Benefits Include:
- * A 15 minute pre-recorded content-driven sponsor webinar will be played prior to the start of the conference.
+ * A 2-3 minute pre-recorded content-driven sponsor webinar will be played prior to the start of the conference.
 Attendees will be required to watch one of the sponsor’s pre-recorded webinars before being given the link to join the conference room.
- * All opt-in registrations who register for your webinar will be shared with you as leads
  * All opt-in conference registrations will be shared with you as leads
  * Logo displayed on the official Lightning Conference website
  * Recognition on a slide prior to the Keynote presentation